Academix1/Python_cursor/Index.md

   - Communicating your current understanding to refine AI responses
 - **AI Assistance**: Using Cursor Chat for conceptual explanations and implementations
 - **Code Reading**: Understanding data transformations and storage patterns
+- **Debugger Skills**:
+  - Inspecting complex data structures in the debugger
+  - Using pretty-print in debugging sessions
+  - Setting up watch expressions for data structures
 - **Project**: Implement storage for multiple text documents with metadata and categorization
 - **Confidence Building**: "I can organize and manipulate data effectively with appropriate structures"